Battle of Frenchman's Creek: Battle

-King's Attack
+King's attack

-Only part of Captain King's force, including 35 of Lieutenant Angus's 70 sailors, succeeded in making a landing at the Red House.
-Under fire from the defenders, the invaders charged Lieutenant Lamont's detachment of the 49th Regiment.
-The sailors, armed with pikes and swords, closed in for hand-to-hand fighting.
-Lamont's troops drove back the attackers three times but King made a fourth assault which hit the British left flank and overwhelmed them; capturing Lamont and killing, taking or dispersing all of his men.
-The victorious Americans set fire to the post, spiked the guns and set off back to the landing-point, where they expected their boats to have re-landed in order to evacuate them.
-However, in the moonless darkness, King's force became dispersed and split into two parties: one led by King and the other by Lieutenant Angus.
-Angus returned to the landing-point and found only four of the party's ten boats there.
-Unaware that the six missing boats had not in fact landed, Angus assumed that King had already departed, and he re-crossed the river in the remaining boats.
-When King's party reached the landing-point, they found themselves stranded.
-A search downriver found two unattended British boats, in which King sent half of his men, and the prisoners that he had captured, over the Niagara while he waited with his 30 remaining men for more boats to come from Buffalo and pick him up.
+Only part of Captain King's force, including 35 of Lieutenant Angus's 70 sailors, succeeded in landing at the Red House.
+Under fire from the defenders, the Americans charged Lieutenant Lamont's detachment of the 49th Regiment.
+The sailors, armed with pikes and swords, closed for hand-to-hand fighting.
+Lamont's troops drove back the attackers three times, but King made a fourth assault against the British left flank and overwhelmed the detachment, capturing Lamont and killing, capturing, or dispersing the men under his command.

+The Americans set fire to the post, spiked the guns, and moved back towards the landing point, where they expected their boats to return for the evacuation.
+In the darkness, King's force became dispersed and split into two parties, one led by King and the other by Lieutenant Angus.
+Angus returned to the landing point and found only four of the party's ten boats.
+Believing that King had already left, he crossed back to the American side in the remaining boats.
+When King reached the landing point, he found himself stranded.
+After finding two unattended British boats downriver, King sent half of his men and his prisoners across the Niagara, then remained with about 30 men to await boats from Buffalo.